Ebimsv/Facial_Age_estimation_PyTorch/Readme.md

 ##### Save the Training, Validation, and Test Sets in Separate CSV Files

-You will find code and instructions for saving the training, validation, and test sets in separate CSV files.
 This step is crucial for further analysis or modeling tasks, as it allows you to access and manipulate each set individually.

 ### 3. Transformations

-This repository contains code for defining transformations to preprocess images.
 The defined transformations include resizing images, applying random flips and rotations, adjusting image color, converting images to tensors, and normalizing pixel values.

 #### Contents